Postdoc: Why are hybrid perovskites insensitive to defect states, but very sensitive to processing conditions?

 About the group

-We provide a highly collaborative environment, both within the group and with our national and international collaborators.
+We provide a highly collaborative and supportive environment, both within the group and with our national and international collaborators.

-The postdoc position is fully funded for up to three years.
-We welcome applications from highly motivated researchers who have expertise in hybrid perovskite research (other optoelectronic materials are also acceptable), either spectroscopically (ultrafast optical spectroscopy, transient electronic spectroscopy) or in device fabrication (or both).
+We welcome applications from highly motivated researchers who have expertise in optical spectroscopy (preferably ultrafast transient absorption) and optoelectronic materials.
+Experience with hybrid perovskites, either spectroscopically or in device fabrication is a plus.
 You should have a PhD in physics, chemistry, engineering or similar.

 Terms of employment

-The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of up to three years.
-AMOLF assists any new postdocs with housing and visa applications and compensates their transport costs and furnishing expenses.
+The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of two years.
+AMOLF assists any new foreign postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.

 Group leader Hybrid Solar Cells